jordond/kmpalette/demo/README.md

 Open the project in Android Studio and let it sync the project.
 In the configuration dropdown should be the following:

+- demo.android
-- androidApp
+- demo.ios
-- Desktop
+- demo.desktop
-- iosApp
+- demo.browser

 You can select a configuration and run it, or follow the steps below.